-- (a) The contract change date is November 30 of the calendar year preceding the calendar year in which your insurance year begins. - (b) We may change the terms of your coverage under this policy from year to year. - (c) After the year of application, any changes in policy provisions, premium rates, and program dates will be provided by us to your crop insurance agent or published on the FCIC website (www.act.fcic.usda.gov) not later than the contract change date.
+- (a) The contract change date is August 31 of the calendar year preceding the calendar year in which your insurance year begins. - (b) We may change the terms of your coverage under this policy from year to year. - (c) After the year of application, any changes in policy provisions, premium rates, and program dates will be provided by us to your crop insurance agent or published on the RMA website (www.rma.usda.gov

+- or its successor) not later than the contract change date.
 If not in the office by the contract change date or published on the FCIC website, you have the option of accepting the changes.
 You may view the documents or request copies from your crop insurance agent. - (d) After the year of application, you will be notified, in writing, of changes to these provisions and the Special Provisions not later than 30 days prior to the cancellation date.
 Acceptance of changes will be conclusively presumed in the absence of notice from you to change or cancel your insurance coverage.

-4. Liberalization.
+4. Qualifying Person Criteria.